airnandez/root-cloud/README.md

 ## Motivation
 Since version 5.34.05 (released on February 2013) ROOT has improved its built-in support for reading files hosted by Amazon S3, Google Storage or any other cloud storage service provider exposing [Amazon's Simple Storage Service (S3) REST API](http://aws.amazon.com/s3/).
-This functionality has been successfully tested against Amazon S3, Google Storage, OpenStack Swift (through the S3 gateway) and S3 appliances such as Huawei's UDS.[^1]

-[^1]: Disclaimer: the author of this extension also contributed to improve ROOT's built-in support for cloud storage
+This functionality has been successfully tested against Amazon S3, Google Storage, OpenStack Swift (through the S3 gateway) and S3 appliances such as Huawei's UDS. *(Disclosure: the author of this extension contributed to improve ROOT's built-in support for cloud storage)*.

-However, for several reasons, some ROOT users (be them individual scientists or scientific collaborations) cannot upgrade to the latest version of ROOT so cannot benefit from this feature.
+However, for several reasons, some ROOT users (be them individual scientists or scientific collaborations) cannot upgrade to the latest version of ROOT to benefit from this feature.
 This project intends to help removing this constraint by providing an extension so that those users have the the possibility to exploit cloud storage with their favorite version of ROOT.
-If you are one of those users, we think this software may help you.
+If you are one of those users, we hope this software may help you.

 Additional context and background information for this work can be found in [this presentation](https://speakerdeck.com/airnandez/exploring-cloud-storage-for-bes-iii-data).

 ## Benefits
 As a ROOT user, the main benefits of using this extension are:

-* you can use cloud storage services for storing your data and transparently use ROOT for accessing them
+* you can use cloud storage services for storing your data and transparently use ROOT for accessing them,
-* you don't need to install the latest version of ROOT for exploiting cloud storage: this extension allows you to continue using legacy ROOT version and exploit your data stored in the cloud,
+* you don't need to install the latest version of ROOT in order to use cloud storage: this extension allows you to continue using legacy ROOT version and exploit your data stored in the cloud,
 * you don't need to patch your current production version of ROOT for using this extension: this package can be installed on top of a broad range of ROOT versions,
-* you don't need to modify your ROOT macros to use this extension: the names of the files hosted in the cloud need to be prefixed by a scheme (such as `s3://`) so that ROOT can identify them as files stored in the cloud and use the extension for retrieving their contents
+* you don't need to modify your ROOT macros to use this extension: the names of your remote files just need to be prefixed by a scheme (such as `s3://`) so that ROOT can identify them and use this extension for retrieving their contents,
-* this extension is forward compatible: if you upgrade to a recent version of ROOT which has built-in support for cloud storage, you don't have to change your file naming scheme,
+* this extension is forward compatible: if you upgrade to a recent version of ROOT which has built-in support for cloud storage you won't have to change your file naming scheme,
 * the memory footprint of your ROOT-based software is not significantly increased: the binary version of this package is less that 500 KBytes

 ## How this extension works
 This extension is composed of a set of C++ classes and a ROOT plugin for the [TFile](http://root.cern.ch/root/html/TFile.html) class.

 When compiled and linked, the C++ classes produce a shared object library.
 This object library is dynamically loaded by ROOT when at runtime it requires to open a file which name matches one of the schemes handled by this extension (e.g `s3://`).
-The plugin file instructs ROOT what schemes are handled bit his extension and what classes need to be used to read the specified remote file.
+The plugin file tells ROOT what schemes are handled by this extension and what classes need to be used to read the specified remote file.

 See **How to Use** section below for more details on what file naming schemes are supported by this extension.

-### Supported versions of ROOT
+#### Supported versions of ROOT
 We have tested this extension with several versions of ROOT since v5.24.00 (released on October 2009) up to the current production version (v5.34.09).
 ROOT versions previous to v5.24.00 may work but we have not tested.

-### Supported cloud storage service providers
+#### Supported cloud storage service providers
 The service providers we tested this extension against are:

 * Amazon S3
 * Google Storage
 * Rackspace
 * Self-hosted OpenStack Swift
+* Plain HTTP(S) server

-### Supported operating systems
+#### Supported operating systems
 We have tested this extension with the operating systems below:

 * MacOS X v10.7